The-Known-Galaxy/archives/sith/persons_of_interest/darth_maladi/darth_maladi.md

 Torture and assassination were areas of expertise for Maladi.
 Using specialized torture droids, she successfully extracted crucial information about Cade Skywalker from Jedi Master Hosk Trey'lis.
 Skilled in espionage, assassination, and interrogation, she possessed expertise in Sith Alchemy and Yuuzhan Vong bioengineering.
-Maladi employed the Memory Walk technique to attack Skywalker's mind and also utilized her Force abilities to sabotage the Ossus Project, triggering the Sith–Imperial War.
+Maladi employed the Memory Walk technique to attack Skywalker's mind and also utilized her Force abilities to sabotage the Ossus Project, triggering the Sithâ€“Imperial War.
 Her mastery of Sith Alchemy, combined with her Vongsense, allowed her to manipulate Yuuzhan Vong coral seeds into agonizing and lethal sores.
 Additionally, she created Omega Red, an advanced version of the deadly Alpha Red.
 Throughout her endeavors, Maladi demonstrated her proficiency with Force lightning, employing it to torture both Jariah Syn and Deliah Blue while extracting information from Skywalker.
 Despite suffering a temporary defeat at the hands of Skywalker's dark technique, she eventually regained her composure and resumed her work after the defeat of the One Sith's Maine forces.

 # Equipment

 Darth Maladi, like her Sith counterparts, wielded a red-bladed lightsaber during combat, as witnessed on Had Abbadon.
 Additionally, she adhered to the common Sith practice of donning all-black attire.